Distant Mirror

 Are proposals only welcome from DC residents?
 No, all artists are welcome.

 Who plans Sound Scene?
-Sound Scene is organized by an audio arts collective called the DC Listening Lounge and presented in partnership with Smithsonian’s Hirshhorn Museum.
+Sound Scene is organized by an audio arts collective called the DC Listening Lounge and presented in partnership with our supporting venue.

 Who reviews proposals?
 All proposals are reviewed by our Creative Advisory Committee.
 It is a group made up of artists and other creative professionals from a variety of geographies and disciplines.

-We exhibit indoors and outdoors so weather resistant proposals are a plus.
+We exhibit indoors and outdoors.
+Weather resistant proposals are a plus.

-We welcome indoor works that consider headphones, directional speakers or other creative approaches to sensory engagement that endeavor to minimize sound bleed.
+We welcome indoor works that consider headphones, directional speakers or other creative approaches to sensory engagement that endeavor to minimize sound bleed (please assume your work may be experienced in relative proximity to another’s).

-The museum gets a lot of beautiful natural light (there are very few fully dark spaces available) and so proposals that involve projection/s are discouraged.
+There are very few fully dark spaces available and so proposals that involve projection/s onto walls or surfaces are discouraged.